England Football Online

 According to the 1871 census, George and Mary (née Wright) are living at Sheffield Road in Newbold.
 They already have four children, Sarah Alice, Emily Florence, Wright and John.
 George is a butcher.

-According to the 1881 census, to George and Mary are now living at Chesterfield Road in Staveley.
+According to the 1881 census, George & Mary are now living at Chesterfield Road in Staveley.
 George is now a coalminer, and although Sarah and Emily have moved on, Wright, John and now Ernest and Herbert live with their parents.

 What is clear is that this is the Needham family, but their name in the census is stated as Crook(e)s.